 The Authority will ensure that schools receive their budget share allocation in monthly instalments sufficient to meet their reasonable cash-flow needs.
 Top-up payments for pupils with high needs will be made on a monthly basis unless alternative arrangements have been agreed with the provider.
-The Chief Finance Officer in consultation with the Director of Children's, Education & Early Help Services will agree with individual schools an appropriate schedule of payment.
+The Chief Finance Officer in consultation with the Director of Education will agree with individual schools an appropriate schedule of payment.
 Payments to individual school bank accounts will usually be by BACS.